RetroDECK/ES-DE/USERGUIDE.md

 As an alternative, you can also locate your game media in the ROM directory.
 This is explained below when covering the option **Display game media from ROM directories**.
 This is however not recommended and the built-in scraper will never save any game media to this folder structure.

-It's possible to change the game media directory from within ES-DE, for this see the option **Game media directory** detailed below.
+It's possible to change the game media directory from within ES-DE, for this see the option **Game media directory**.

 ## Main menu